This page may contain affiliate links. Learn More.

 It’s hilarious to watch the kids watch each other.
 When a younger child is learning, the older kids are so nervous about them making mistakes and messes.
 I just remind them that they were like that when they were little and they learned and this is how.
 Be patient and they will learn too.

 Cooking with kids teaches them life skills.
 Cooking is super important for good health.
 Teaching kids this skill will give them a better future.
-Making yourself a veggie egg casserole or some veggie and chicken pasta is so much healthier than hitting the drive-through at Mickey D’s.
-If kids enjoy cooking and are good at it, they are more likely to cook themselves healthy meals as adults.
+Making yourself a veggie egg casserole is so much healthier than hitting the drive-through at Mickey D’s.
+If kids enjoy cooking and are good at it, they are more likely to cook healthy meals as adults.

 Cooking with kids helps you bond with them.
 Remember the story about my grandma.
 I was probably 7 or 8 when that happened, so for over 40 years I’ve cherished cooking with her.
 Now that she’s gone, and I can’t learn to make biscuits from her, I cherish it even more.
 It bonded us together forever.